mr-who-0903/land-registry/README.md

 # Decentralized Land Registration

-Blockchain based Land Registration and transfer of entitlement system where the land ownership and its details are stored in the Blockchain.
+Blockchain based Land Registration and transfer of entitlement system where the land ownership and all its details are stored in the Blockchain.

 Tools used:
 1. React.js used for front-end development.